marianabeldi/portfolio/src/portfolio/2021-09-22-building-an-svg-virtual-stand.md

 ---
 title: "Building an SVG virtual stand"
-description: As sponsors of the event with Leniolabs, we used to have a stand where people could come by and say hi, play games with us, talk about technologies we love, and get some of our alien merch.
-It was the perfect excuse to get to know each other in this community.
+description: "As sponsors of the event with Leniolabs, we used to have a stand where people could come by and say hi, play games with us, talk about technologies we love, and get some of our alien merch.
+It was the perfect excuse to get to know each other in this community."
 subtitle: A responsive illustrated website with CSS Grid.
 date: 2021-09-22
 image: /assets/portfolio/blog-virtual-stand-01.jpg
-type: case-study
+type: case study
 tags:
   - featured
 category:
 - branding
 - svg
-- grid
-- english
+- code
 ---

 [Nerdearla](https://nerdear.la/) is an annual conference with talks and workshops about technology and science here in Buenos Aires.